stuwilmur/micro-table/API.md

 ```

 ### Two transformations: adding one calculated column and sorting by one column
-This example applies two data transformations already seen:
+This example applies two data transformations already demonstrated:
 1. add a column for rainfall calculated in millimetres;
 2. sort the data by the new value of rainfall in millimetres.

-Construction of models that apply multiple transformations is done by *chaining* transformations when defining a model:
+Such a model that applies multiple transformations may be defined by *chaining* methods:
 ```javascript
 const result5 = tt.model()
   .calc()